 Since The University of Toledo was established in 1872, our campuses have served us well.
-The multiple-campus master plan is a comprehensive vision - the first to systematically consider Main Campus, Health Science Campus, Scott Park Campus and three supporting centers.
+The multiple campus master plan is a comprehensive vision, the first to systematically consider the Main Campus, the Health Science Campus, the Scott Park Campus, and three supporting centers.
 Through the master plan's major initiatives, it seeks to address each campus' most pressing issues and prepare each campus for decades to come.

-OUR MISSION
+OUR VISION AND MISSION